“Misinformation Effects in Public Opinion and Representation.”

 “Party Polarization in Factual Beliefs: Evidence from Government Officials and the Mass Public” (with Nathan Lee and Brendan Nyhan).

-“Evaluating New Approaches to Promoting Vaccination: A Field Experiment on Parents in Vermont” (with Bridget Ahrens, Christine Finley, Shari Levine, and Brendan Nyhan).
+“Evaluating New Approaches to Promoting Vaccination: An Experiment on Parents in Vermont” (with Bridget Ahrens, Christine Finley, Shari Levine, and Brendan Nyhan).

-“Combating Conspiracy Theories about Disease Epidemics: An Experiment on Zika in Brazil” (with Victoria Chi and Brendan Nyhan).
+“The Prevalence and Persistence of Conspiracy Theories about Disease Epidemics: Evidence from Zika in Brazil” (with John Carey, Victoria Chi, Brendan Nyhan, and Thomas Zeitzoff).

-“Misperceptions, Corrections, and the Structure of Political Opinions” (with Caitlin Davies).
+“Misperceptions, Corrections, and the Structure of Political Opinions” (with Caitlin Davies and Sara Yeganeh).

 “Decider in Chief?
 Public Misperceptions about Presidential Power” (with Scott Clifford and Brendan Nyhan).